meangrinch/MangaTranslator/README.md

 ### Windows portable
 Download the standalone zip from the releases page: [Releases](https://github.com/meangrinch/MangaTranslator/releases)
+- Normal package: Run the `setup.bat` file before first launch to install dependencies, and `update-standalone.bat` to update to the latest version.
+Installs `PyTorch v2.7.1+cu128`.
+- Pre-downloaded package: Run the `setup.bat` file before first launch to install dependencies; no included update script.
+Uses `PyTorch v2.6.0+cu126`.
-- Includes the Komika (for normal text) and Cookies (for OSB text) font packs
+- Both include the Komika (for normal text) and Cookies (for OSB text) font packs
-- Run the `setup.bat` file before first launch to install dependencies

 ### Manual install
 1) Clone and enter the repo